 Atlassian research shows that 78% of employees say they can't complete their actual work because meetings consume their days.
 Think about that: more than three out of four people on your team feel blocked by the very collaboration that's supposed to help them.
 This is a remote meeting productivity crisis hiding in plain sight.

 But the damage doesn't stop when the meeting ends.
-Workers switch between apps roughly 1,200 times per day, losing an estimated four hours every week just reorienting themselves.
+Workers switch between apps roughly 1,200 times per day, losing an estimated four hours every week just reorienting themselves, according to Harvard Business Review.
 This context switching at work compounds the problem.
 Every time someone jumps from a video call back to focused work, there's a cognitive tax.
 A 30-minute meeting doesn't cost 30 minutes — it costs 30 minutes plus the 15-20 minutes it takes to regain deep focus afterward.

 Now layer in the financial math.
 If your company has 50 employees averaging $75,000 in salary, and each person wastes just five hours a week in low-value meetings, that's roughly $480,000 a year in lost productivity.
 For larger organizations, the cost of unproductive meetings can dwarf entire department budgets.